Frequently Asked Questions

 6. The topics covered look very deep.
 Is FYP only for intellectuals?

-No. While the intellectual component is somewhat heavy (there are lectures to sit through and readings that participants are required to do), the emphasis of the programme is one of learning in community.
+No. While the intellectual component is somewhat heavy (there are lectures to sit through and readings that participants are required to do), the methodology of the programme emphasises learning in community.
 Mentors and facilitators are on hand to help break down understanding, and there is ample time for group discussions that will help process what has been learnt.
 The spiritual formation and community life aspects of the programme also ensure that participants grow holistically and not just in head-knowledge.

 7. It is stated that churches are strongly encouraged to give an allowance to participating members.
 What is the allowance for?